HDF-NI/hdf5.node/_posts/2015-05-02-install-setup.md

 ## Status

 Currently testing with node v0.12.0 and V8 3.28.73.
 Builds on Ubuntu 14_04, CentOS 6 and MacOSX 10.7.
-Working on getting access to a 10.10 version to solve later build issues.
-And setting up a windows work environment for VS2013 [any knowledge about node-gyp on these platforms would be much appreciated]
+For MacOSX be sure to use a c++11 compatible compiler.
+Setting up a windows work environment for VS2013 [any knowledge about node-gyp on windows would be much appreciated]
 Resources leaks are being found when the h5 file is closed.
 When found they are being eliminated.
 Error handling component is being investigated; how to best leverage V8 and node from the native side.

 ## Dependencies